dhis2/threat-model/README.md

 ### DHIS2 Server Administrator

 - Can access server console and DHIS2 database with administrative permissions
+- Can install new version of DHIS2 and operating system updates
 - Can configure database backup

+### DHIS2 Developer

+- Can commit new functionality to the DHIS2 code repository

+### DHIS2 Build Manager

+- Can create and push DHIS2 build to the public repository

+### DHIS2 App Hub Developer

+- Can create and publish a DHIS2 web application

 ## Adversaries